-We are very excited to launch our “How to Save a Whale” resource made possible through the Sitka Foundation.
+“How to Save a Whale” is an essential resource on the risks of collision and entanglement.
+It was made possible by the Sitka Foundation.
 Please see below for the video and share widely.

 With the fortunate increase in the number of Humpback Whales off our coast, it is essential that boaters know more about the risks of collision and entanglement (for the sake of whale AND boater safety).

-Our preliminary results conducted in collaboration with DFO show that over 47% of Humpbacks in British Columbia have scarring that shows they have been entangled (>1,000 Humpbacks).
+Our preliminary results, conducted in collaboration with Fisheries and Oceans Canada (DFO), show that ~ 50% of Humpbacks in British Columbia have scarring that shows they have been entangled (>1,000 Humpbacks).
 This data provides an indication of how very serious the risk of entanglement is.
 It does not reveal how many Humpbacks have died as a result of entanglement.

 Summary of key points on what to do in case you find an entangled whale:

-- Take whatever video/photos are possible but maintain a distance that doesn’t stress the whale.
+- Take whatever video/photos are possible to document the entanglement and to identify the whale as an individual but maintain a distance that doesn’t stress the whale (minimum of 100 metres).

 Why it is so important NOT to attempt to remove any fishing gear or rope from the whale: